Background pattern

 1. What is Febuxostat Pharma Combix and what is it used for

-Febuxostat Pharma Combix contains the active ingredient febuxostat and is used to treat gout, which is associated with an excess of a chemical compound called uric acid (urate) in the body.
-In some people, uric acid accumulates in the blood to the point where it cannot be dissolved.
-When this occurs, urate crystals form both inside and around the joints and kidneys.
-These crystals can cause a sudden and intense pain, redness, heat, and swelling in the joints (known as a gout attack).
+Febuxostat Pharma Combix contains the active substance febuxostat and is used to treat gout, which is associated with an excess in the body of a chemical compound called uric acid (urate).
+In some people, uric acid builds up in the blood to the point where it cannot be dissolved.
+When this happens, urate crystals form both inside and around the joints and kidneys.
+These crystals can cause sudden and intense pain, redness, heat, and swelling in the joints (called a gout attack).
 If left untreated, large deposits called tophi can form around the joints and inside them.
 Tophi can damage the joints and bones.

-Febuxostat acts by reducing the concentration of uric acid.
-Maintaining a low concentration of uric acid by taking febuxostat once a day slows the formation of crystals and, over time, reduces symptoms.
-If the concentration of uric acid is kept low for a sufficient period, the size of the tophi also decreases.
+Febuxostat works by reducing the concentration of uric acid.
+Keeping uric acid levels low by taking febuxostat once a day prevents the formation of crystals and, over time, reduces symptoms.
+If uric acid levels are kept low for a long enough time, the size of tophi is also reduced.

 Febuxostat is for adults.

-2. What you need to know before starting to take Febuxostat Pharma Combix
+2. What you need to know before you take Febuxostat Pharma Combix

 Do not take Febuxostat:

-• if you are allergic to febuxostat or any of the other ingredients of this medication (listed in section 6).
+• if you are allergic to febuxostat or any of the other ingredients of this medicine (listed in section 6).

 Warnings and precautions